 When to start your studies

-Taught programmes usually start in the autumn, following Welcome Week, which this year begins on 19 September.
+Taught programmes usually start in the autumn, following Welcome Week, which in 2018 begins on 24 September.
 A small number of programmes start later in the academic year, typically either January or April.

 The Doctor of Philosophy (PhD) is the most common type of research degree, studied over three to four years.

-Masters in Research degrees are one-year or two-year programmes, which can be a valuable foundation for starting a PhD.
+Masters by Research (MScR, MPhil) degrees are one-year or two-year programmes, which can be a valuable foundation for starting a PhD.

 Professional doctorates are for those who are already qualified to an advanced level in a specialist area and want to deepen their knowledge.
 They include EngD programmes, in which students spend about 75 per cent of their time within industry working on collaborative research projects.